Assam NRC final list 2019 today: How to check your name?

 Who will appear on the list?

-Only those people will appear on the list whose names or family members of the applicant were appeared on the first NRC in 1951 or in the electoral rolls up to March 24, 1971.
+Only those people will appear on the list whose names or family members of the applicant were appeared on the first NRC in 1951 or the electoral rolls up to March 24, 1971.

 Apart from this, other required documents are - permanent residential certificate, passport, government-issued licence or certificate, LIC policy, land and tenancy records, government employment certificate, bank/post office accounts, educational certificate and court records.